 Yet would we deny that in the desert, many Israelites died because they did not follow or obey God’s law carefully?

-“For I received from the Lord what I also passed on to you: The Lord Jesus, on the night he was betrayed [Note: Passover night], took bread, and when he had given thanks, he broke it and said, ‘This is my body, which is for you; do this in remembrance of me.’
+“For I received from the Master what I also passed on to you: The Master Yeshua, on the night he was betrayed [Note: the night before Passover], took bread, and when he had given thanks, he broke it and said, ‘This is my body, which is for you; do this in remembrance of me.’
 In the same way, after supper he took the cup, saying, ‘This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.’
-For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes.
+For whenever you eat this bread and drink this cup, you proclaim the Master’s death until he comes.

-Therefore, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.
+Therefore, whoever eats the bread or drinks the cup of the Master in an unworthy manner will be guilty of sinning against the body and blood of the Master.
 A man ought to examine himself before he eats of the bread and drinks of the cup.
-For anyone who eats and drinks without recognizing the body of the Lord eats and drinks judgment on himself.
+For anyone who eats and drinks without recognizing the body of the Master eats and drinks judgment on himself.
 That is why many among you are weak and sick, and a number of you have fallen asleep.
 But if we judged ourselves, we would not come under judgment.
-When we are judged by the Lord, we are being disciplined so that we will not be condemned with the world” (1 Corinthians 11:23-32).
+When we are judged by the Master, we are being disciplined so that we will not be condemned with the world” (1 Corinthians 11:23-32).

 Why I Need to Remember Passover Each Year

-“On the first day of the Feast of Unleavened Bread, the disciples came to Jesus and asked, ‘Where do you want us to make preparations for you to eat the Passover?’
+“On the first day of the Feast of Unleavened Bread, the disciples came to Yeshua and asked, ‘Where do you want us to make preparations for you to eat the Passover?’

 He was the Lamb of God, sent from the Father because of His great love for us.

 The first Passover lamb was only a symbol of His own sacrifice made for the forgiveness of sins.
-Every time we eat of the unleavened bread or drink the wine, we are remembering His redemption of us.
+Every time we eat of the unleavened bread or drink the “bloody” juice from the vine, we are remembering His redemption of us.

 “This is my body given for you; do this in remembrance of me” (Luke 22:19).